-Recently I had the honor of joining a Philippine delegation invited by the British Council to the Peace and Beyond Conference held at Belfast City, Northern Ireland, United Kingdom.
-The Conference marked the 20th Anniversary of the Good Friday Agreement, an Agreement that marked the end of a 30-year conflict between Unionists (mostly Protestant) who wanted to remain part of the United Kingdom, and the minority Nationalists/Republicans (mostly Catholic) who were seeking for the establishment of a Republic and the reunification of Ireland.
+Recently I had the honour of joining a Philippine delegation invited by the British Council to the Peace and Beyond conference held at Belfast City, Northern Ireland, United Kingdom.
+The conference marked the 20th Anniversary of the Good Friday Agreement, an Agreement that marked the end of a 30-year conflict between Unionists (mostly Protestant) who wanted to remain part of the United Kingdom, and the minority Nationalists/Republicans (mostly Catholic) who were seeking for the establishment of a Republic and the reunification of Ireland.
 The latter was popularly known through their main paramilitary organization, the Irish Republican Army or IRA.
-Referred to as “The Troubles” this three decades of violent conflict involved territories, not religion, and two different aspirations of national identity and belonging.
+Referred to as ‘The Troubles’, these three decades of violent conflict involved territories, not religion, and two different aspirations of national identity and belonging.

 Coming from a people with our own peace process too, I was eager to learn from the Northern Ireland experience, and the first lesson I learned was actually an affirmation of what we have been saying all along – that the peace agreement is not the end to the problems but is the beginning to the solutions we seek.
 And that really, the devil is in the details, when the implementation begins, even long after the provisions of the agreement have been put in place.
-Twenty years after, the people of Northern Ireland still ask questions like, “Were the promises made by the Good Friday Agreement delivered?”
-“Is it worth celebrating?”
-“Are we where we are supposed to be and where are we heading?”
+Twenty years after, the people of Northern Ireland still ask questions like, 'Were the promises made by the Good Friday Agreement delivered?'
+'Is it worth celebrating?'
+'Are we where we are supposed to be and where are we heading?'

 There is no perfect peace process, thus there can’t be a perfect peace agreement.
-But William Crawley, journalist and BBC broadcaster who chaired the opening plenary of the Conference very simply elucidated, “we don’t have war today, we don’t have conflict... we may be in a diplomatic crisis, but we don’t have violence in our streets.”
+But William Crawley, journalist and BBC broadcaster who chaired the opening plenary of the conference very simply elucidated, 'we don’t have war today, we don’t have conflict... we may be in a diplomatic crisis, but we don’t have violence in our streets.'

 These words reflected our own sentiment back home, amidst the continuing challenge and delay to our own peace process by sectors and individuals who question its imperfection, who weigh more on the risks than the opportunities it bring, who build on fear instead of hope.
-Yes there are realities we need to address, but the urgent reality that needs to be defeated is the conflict that chain us from moving on, the violence that continue to claim lives.
+Yes there are realities we need to address, but the urgent reality that needs to be defeated is the conflict that chains us from moving on, the violence that continues to claim lives.

-Twenty years after the Good Friday Agreement, Northern Ireland continue to assess the negotiated document that brought them peace, negative peace to the critical ones, but still peace, in the absence of conflict.
+Twenty years after the Good Friday Agreement, Northern Ireland continues to assess the negotiated document that brought them peace, negative peace to the critical ones, but still peace, in the absence of conflict.
 And this openness is what inspired them to host the Peace and Beyond Conference, to both share what they have learned so far and learn too from the experiences of finding peace from nations and communities across the globe.
 There were more than 200 delegates from more than 20 countries, each contributing both familiar and unique stories of building and keeping peace.

 Perhaps it is understandable that one is more inclined to hear what one is more connected to.
-And in this Conference, the loudest message I heard was on the importance of starting the work of peace within communities and within one’s self, the journey that I have personally embarked on, and led me to where I am right now.
+And in this conference, the loudest message I heard was on the importance of starting the work of peace within communities and within one’s self, the journey that I have personally embarked on, and led me to where I am right now.

-At the Peace and Beyond Conference, I was honored to hear her story from her very self.
+At the Peace and Beyond Conference, I was honoured to hear her story from her very self.
 Sharing the part of her message that spoke of what a great soul she is, and what we can all reflect on.
 Perhaps hard to emulate, hard to even imagine, but a reminder that the human soul is capable of such greatness.

-“I looked at him and I said you know Eugene I want to say I forgive you but before I do I wanna ask you one question.
+'I looked at him and I said you know Eugene I want to say I forgive you but before I do I want to ask you one question.
 He looked at me and he said ‘anything’.
 And I said, do you forgive yourself?
-He looked at me… and then he looked away.. and I looked at him and said oh you didn’t answer my question and he looked away, and there was a tear on the side of his eye which he just dabbed and he said, ‘you know every time a family comes to see me, that is the one thing I hope they never ask..’ and he was quiet.. he looked away.. then he looked back at me and he said, ‘when you have done the things I’ve done, how do you forgive yourself?’
+He looked at me… and then he looked away.. and I looked at him and said, "Oh you didn’t answer my question" and he looked away, and there was a tear on the side of his eye which he just dabbed and he said, ‘you know every time a family comes to see me, that is the one thing I hope they never ask...’ and he was quiet... he looked away... then he looked back at me and he said, ‘when you have done the things I’ve done, how do you forgive yourself?’
 And in that moment I broke down, I started sobbing, because for the first time throughout our interaction I saw another human being sitting in front of me, I saw his humanity staring back at me.
-And for the first time I realized, that not only was I a victim, that he too was a victim, he just happens to be the perpetrator of my pain.”
+And for the first time I realised, that not only was I a victim, that he too was a victim, he just happens to be the perpetrator of my pain.'

-Before the session was off, she stood up and asked Eugene, “would you mind if I give you a hug?”
-As they hugged, Eugene told her, “your father would have been so proud of the woman you have become.
+Before the session was off, she stood up and asked Eugene, 'Would you mind if I give you a hug?'
+As they hugged, Eugene told her, 'Your father would have been so proud of the woman you have become.'

 Candice went on to advocate for the release of her father’s killer believing in his capacity to reform, and help other families of victims find their closure.
-“Until we allow ourselves to free ourselves from our own hate, and then extend a branch of forgiveness to others, then only can we fit to move forward, into a more peaceful world and more peaceful society.”
+'Until we allow ourselves to free ourselves from our own hate, and then extend a branch of forgiveness to others, then only can we fit to move forward, into a more peaceful world and more peaceful society.'

-I shared his credentials, taken from the Conference programme, to emphasize his background and unquestionable authority and competence on the matter at hand.
+I shared his credentials, taken from the conference programme, to emphasise his background and unquestionable authority and competence on the matter at hand.
 His talk at the opening plenary was replete with the political, legal and technical aspects of the peace process and yet, he always went back to the ‘self’, an emphasis that we can have all the agreements we want and need, but unless there is a change in the attitude of each of us, peace will remain elusive.

-He said, “If we do not reach an agreement, we are betraying our children and our grandchildren.
+He said, 'If we do not reach an agreement, we are betraying our children and our grandchildren.
 If we do reach an agreement, we are betraying those from the past who have suffered and died.
-So the moral question is not ‘is it good or is it bad’, but who are you going to betray?
+So the moral question is not ‘is it good or is it bad?', but who are you going to betray?
 And that was a shared problem for all of us around the table.
 So this ethical question I think is a very important one but it’s a lot more problematic than people often make of it.
 There was nothing simple right and wrong, there was a balance of ethical dilemmas that you have to work with.
-And for me, whatever about the past, ultimately if I can contribute to making a better future for children and grandchildren, that had to take precedence because you cannot change the past, you can change your attitude to it, but you can’t change what has happened, but you can change what will happen.”
+And for me, whatever about the past, ultimately if I can contribute to making a better future for children and grandchildren, that had to take precedence.
+Because you cannot change the past, but you can change your attitude to it.
+You can’t change what has happened, but you can change what will happen.'

 For conflicts rooted on historical injustice, the past plays a central role in the quest for peace.
 It will always be the foundation upon which we stake our claim for justice.
 Thus, in a negotiation where you open up to the other party’s version of history, from their own truths and perspective, compromise is inevitable.
 That is why it is called a negotiation.
 One cannot stand unmoved and still, the moment you sit on the negotiation table, you know there will always be things to let go, and it is not always between the good and the bad, but a matter of priorities, and that which will be of benefit to those you seek peace for.